 The Process and the Product

-Decade after decade, Loomis Chaffee graduates find that their writing skills far exceed those of many of their peers, no matter what major and career they pursue.
-With a longstanding emphasis on superior writing, Loomis Chaffee will teach you not only how to write well, but also how to understand the science of good writing.
-Our English Department faculty lead these efforts with a four-year writing program, the heart of which is the Sophomore Writing Workshop, which meets once a week for the full year.
+Decade after decade, Loomis graduates find that their writing skills far exceed those of many of their peers, no matter what major and career they pursue.
+With a longstanding emphasis on superior writing, Loomis teaches students not only how to write well, but also how to understand the science of good writing.
+Our English Department faculty lead these efforts with a four-year writing program, the heart of which is the Writing Workshop, which meets once a week throughout the sophomore year.